LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 - Type *cd* and a space to start the command in the terminal
 - Locate the directory you want in the Finder (not opening the directory).
 - Drag the directory icon to the terminal.
 The path gets pasted!
+Press return.

 Common Commands
 ----------------